Xon/XenForo-ViewOwnWarnings/README.md

 Xenforo-SVViewOwnWarnings
 ======================

 Allow users to view thier own warnings, and find which posts where warned.
-Note; exposes which moderator infracted them.

-Simplish template change if this is undesired.
+New Permission to control if a user can see how infracted them.

+- View Warning Issuer.